Compact moduli of K3 surfaces: The period map

 Let $X_0$ be a Kulikov surface, not necessarily $d$-semistable.
-The period map is a homomorphism $\widetilde{\psi}$ from $\widetilde{\Lambda}(X_0)$ (\ref{def:wLambda}) to either $\C^*$ (in Type III) or the elliptic double curve $E$ (in Type II) which measures the obstruction to a class representing a Cartier divisor.
+The period map is a homomorphism $\widetilde{\psi}$ from $\widetilde{\Lambda}(X_0)$ (see Def. \ref{def:wLambda}) to $\C^*$ in Type III or the elliptic double curve $E$ in Type II, which measures the obstruction to a class being represented by a Cartier divisor.
+First, we consider the Type III case.